MuhEid/chapter-one-rn-task/README.md

 ## Overview

 This is a simple React Native task manager app created for Chapter One as a home assessment.
 It lets you manage a list of tasks with an intuitive mobile interface.
 All data is managed locally within the app and is not persisted across restarts.
+I took the liberty to add some extra features other than the requested, I hope you find it helpful and like it.

 ## Features